Geeksltd/Olive/Services/Olive.Microservices/Integration.md

 ### Best practices
 - Place this file in ***Website\Api*** folder
 - The **namespace** should be the name of the microservice that publishes the Api followed by *"Service"*.
-- The controller **class name** should be the logical name of this particular Api followed by *"Api"* and ideally named after the purpose that it serves for one particular consumer.
+- The controller **class name** ("MyApi" above) should be the logical name of this particular Api followed by *"Api"* and ideally named after the purpose that it serves for one particular consumer.
-- If the Api returns an object with several fields, create a basic DTO (Data Transfer Object) sub-class with no methods.

 > Aim to create **one Api controller class per consumer micro-service** and even name it after that.